AsinineFatuity/bootstrap/README.md

-# hybrid-django-react-bootstrap
+# hybrid django-react bootstrap
-Scripts to bootstrap my hybrid django-react project set up inspired by
+Scripts to bootstrap my hybrid django-react projects set up inspired by
 * The hybrid Python/Django/React Architecture as described by Cory Zue in [this article](https://www.saaspegasus.com/guides/modern-javascript-for-django-developers/integrating-javascript-pipeline/)
 * Session based Auth for SPA/Django as described by Nik Tomazic in [this article](https://testdriven.io/blog/django-spa-auth/)
 # Run The Script